bic-berkeley/psych-214-fall-2016/_sources/day_03.txt

 **********************************

 * Huettel chapter 7 - :cite:`huettel2014functional`;
-* an `introduction to the General Linear Model`_.
+* Read the `introduction to the General Linear Model`_.
-* continue the outlier competition - for October 10th).
+* continue the outlier competition - for October 10th.